University is an exciting time, and is a place for growth, education, and fun. It is a chance to challenge yourself, and those around you.

 Grant Applications for the 2017/18 Academic Year are now accepted here > https://westernusc.forms-db.com/view.php?id=73485

-For grant writing assistance and questions about the application, please contact Robin Kirk at firstname.lastname@example.org.
+For grant writing assistance and questions about the application, please read the FAQ below or contact Robin Kirk at email@example.com.

 One of the priority outcomes of the USC Grant system is to expose and educate students as to how grant systems work, how to write a grant application, and execute a grant project successfully.
 The USC feels that its grant system will provide student leaders with important skills that could be applied in the student’s post graduate life.
 Specifically, the USC grant process will provide students with experience that will prove valuable where grant writing or grant review (particularly in NGO/NPO or social enterprise firms) is a necessary skill set.